sumitsingh306/splunk-gcp-functions/README.md

 This function is periodically triggered via a Cloud Scheduler push to a PubSub topic.
 The function calls GCP’s API to retrieve the cloud asset list.
 The list is written to a GCS bucket. (bucket location is defined in an environment variable).
 Once in the GCS Bucket, the GCS function above can be used to read in the contents of the asset list into Splunk.

+**Retry Functions**

+These functions (two types) periodically requests any failed events that were sent to a PubSub Topic, and re-tries sending to HEC.
+There are 2 functions, one for the PubSub function, and another for all other functions.
+If there is a subsequent failure to send to Splunk, the functions will not acknowledge the pull from PubSub, and therefore will be re-tried at a later attempt.